jareuhmee/uffsa/README.md

 ## How to Contribute

-1. Create a new branch with your first and last name
+1. Create a new branch with your first and last name (this should automatically switch you to your new branch)

-    `git branch -b <your-name>`
+    `git checkout -b <your-name>`

-3. Switch to your new branch
+    If you've already created this branch but aren't currently in it, you can simply omit the -b:

     `git checkout <your-name>`

-4. Make your changes to the code!
+2. Make your changes to the code!

-5. Stage your changes for commit
+3. Stage your changes for commit

     `git add .`

-6. Commit your changes and add a message describing what you did
+4. Commit your changes and add a message describing what you did

     `git commit -m "blah blah blah"`

-7. Push your changes
+5. Push your changes and set the upstream branch

+    `git push -u origin main`

+    If you've already set your upstream branch, you can skip setting it:

     `git push`

-8. Open a pull request on GitHub so someone can review it
+6. Open a pull request on GitHub so someone can review it

 **Make sure you `git pull` before making any changes*